Leibniz-HBI/factli/README.md

 Options:
-  --list_id TEXT       Saved List ID (mandatory) --count INTEGER      Number of accounts returned per call, no limit --access_token TEXT  Your unique access token
+  --list_id TEXT       Saved List ID (mandatory) --count INTEGER      Number of accounts returned per call, if not given defaults to 10000.
+  --access_token TEXT  Your unique access token
   --help               Show this message and exit.